moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/quality_check/index.md

     ```

-The quality checks are displayed in **Metis** as defined in the **SODA** YAML manifest file, including their descriptions, as shown in the image below.
+The quality checks are displayed in Metis as defined in the SODA YAML manifest file, including their descriptions, as shown in the image below.

 ![soda_checks_metis.png](/learn/dp_developer_learn_track/quality_check/soda_checks_metis.png)

-Similarly, these quality checks are also populated on the **Data Products Hub**, as shown in the example below.
+Similarly, these quality checks are also populated on the Data Products Hub, as shown in the example below.

 The Quality checks populating in the Quality tab of the Data Product Hub